frankiebones/ghost_bikes_nyc/README.md

 ![ghost_bike](https://user-images.githubusercontent.com/15967377/222936435-b8017d60-c448-41df-ae42-b8df76f56753.JPG)

-Header image and info scraped from [GhostBike.org](http://ghostbikes.org/) using Python and [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/) library.
+Header image and info scraped from [GhostBike.org](http://ghostbikes.org/) using Python and [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/) library.<br>
 Photo taken from [this West Side Rag article](https://www.westsiderag.com/2023/02/28/deliverista-who-died-on-henry-hudson-bike-path-leaves-shattered-family-gofundme-started).

 The landing photo and story would be based on the day of the year, if no matching date it would display the most recent loss.<br>
+Users exploring connections based on things such as age or neighborhood would further highlight the fact that we are all NYers.<br>
+Ultimately a visual network map could be created if enough research was done.<br>

 Some issues to consider:
  - [not everyone has a home](https://bronx.com/bicyclist-micheal-basurto-larino-22-dead-in-a-motor-vehicle-collision/)